Table of Contents ×

 TikTok’s feed is basically a scrolling loop that encourages users to binge content rather than mindlessly.

-So, if you love creating short, digestible content, you might consider using the platform.
+So, if you love creating short, digestible vertical videos, you might consider using the platform.

 Now, TikTok allows you to upload videos for up to 10 minutes.